CodeCooler/html2pdf/readMe.md

 	"inputJson" : "JSON data to make dynamic string", "filePath" : "Path to save file",
 	"fileName" : "Pdf file name",
-	"displayHeaderFooter" : true/false If you want to add header or footer in pdf, "headerTemplate": HTML string for header,
+	"displayHeaderFooter" : true or false If you want to add header or footer in pdf, "headerTemplate": HTML string for header,
         "footerTemplate": HTML string for footer
 }